Serious Sam: The First Encounter: Serious Sam rework and demo

 According to Erik Wolpaw of the website Old Man Murray, the demo's release received no coverage from the video game press, even after he was the first to break the story with a short news piece, which led him to conduct and publish an interview with Ribarić.
 Additionally, the site featured a humorous review model that rated games by the time it takes from starting the game to finding a destructible crate.
 Unlike most games the site reviewed, the Serious Sam demo features no crates, earning it a rare positive review.
 According to Hunski, the team had forgotten to include crates and had not left them out deliberately.
 The coverage from Old Man Murray increased the game's popularity and the demo was downloaded about 1 million times over the summer.
-CNET Gamecenter later named Test 1 the best download of that timespan.
+CNET Gamecenter later named Test 1 the best download of that time span.
 As some players reported that the game was too difficult on its easiest setting, Croteam toned it down and added the even easier "Tourist" mode.
 The coverage and positive reception to the demo enabled Croteam to resume publishing negotiations.
 The studio was approached by some major publishers, including Gathering of Developers (a subsidiary of Take-Two Interactive), which had taken note of the demo.
 In July 2000, Croteam agreed to a publishing deal with On Deck Interactive, a division of Gathering of Developers run by Robert Westmoreland that released budget-priced games.
 The publisher initially expected the game to be released in February 2001.
 The success also led Croteam to lay aside all plans of handling Serious Sam solely as a marketing demonstration for Serious Engine.
 In retrospect, Ribarić said that, without the interview that led to the publishing deal, Croteam would not have survived.